Miiito/CMS/README.md

 npm install
 ~~~

-Run `grunt setup` to choose an environment.
+Run `gulp setup` to choose an environment.

 CONFIGURATION